Alliant Pension Class Action Website

 However, Judge Crabb ruled in 2010 after trial , and ruled again in 2012 that in all years the Plan’s projection rate for calculating lump sums could not be lower than 8.2%.
 Under the amended, 2011 Plan, the projection rate was lower than 8.2% for all participants in the class except for those who received a distribution in 2006.
 Judge Crabb also ruled in 2010 and again in 2012 that the Plan could not apply a PRMD when calculating lump sums.

-The Court of Appeals panel agreed with Plaintiffs that the adoption of the 2011 amendment providing projection rates less than 8.2% was a “fresh violation” of law but held that Judge Crabb nevertheless erred in finding that the 2011 amendment created a new statute of limitations period in 2011 for challenges to the sufficiency of the projection rates lower than 8.2% (thus making all participants’ challenges to the sufficiency of the new rates necessarily timely).
+The Court of Appeals panel in 2013 agreed with Plaintiffs that the adoption of the 2011 amendment providing projection rates less than 8.2% was a “fresh violation” of law but held that Judge Crabb nevertheless erred in finding that the 2011 amendment created a new statute of limitations period in 2011 for challenges to the sufficiency of the projection rates lower than 8.2% (thus making all participants’ challenges to the sufficiency of the new rates necessarily timely).
 The Court of Appeals held that, despite the Plan’s “fresh violation” of the law in adopting rates lower than the statutorily-required minimum rate, no new statute of limitations period arose because the injury that violation inflicted was not a “fresh injury.”
-This ruling, counsel believes, is in error.

 As for when the applicable 6-year limitations period began to run, the Court of Appeals said that it began to run on the date participants first received a payment from the Plan, and that Mr. Larson, who received his initial payment in 2000, more than 6 years prior to the date suit was filed, could no longer challenge the sufficiency of the Plan’s projection rate.

 For those interested in more detailed information about case happenings over the years, the following provides some of the key developments in the case and in the operation and administration of the Plan: